 Escallop Hooded Capelet

-Steampunk inspired garter stitch hooded capelet with beaded scalloped edge.
-Escallop is knit from the bottom up beginning with the beaded edging, then shaped to hug the shoulders with decorative raglan decreases.
-A shallow hood frames the face, and is shaped with short rows and grafted at top.
-Pompom I-cord ties complete the whimsy.
+A garter stitch hooded capelet with an elaborate beaded and scalloped lower edge, the Escallop Capelet is knit from the bottom up beginning with the beaded edging, then shaped to hug the shoulders with decorative raglan decreases.
+A shallow hood frames the face, and features a pointed top shaped with short rows and grafted; pompom I-cord ties complete the whimsy.

 Thank you to my lovely test knitters, and my wonderful tech editor Kate Vanover.